BigQuery is a petabyte-scale analytics data warehouse that you can use to run SQL queries over vast amounts of data in near realtime.

 Follow the instructions in the Getting started with authentication page to set up Application Default Credentials.
 You set up authentication by creating a service account and setting an environment variable.

-A notebook provides an environment to author and execute code.
-A notebook is
+A notebook provides an environment in which to author and execute code.
+A

 (rendered as interactive HTML).
 Structurally, a notebook is a sequence of cells.